 Some teenagers tell me they spend a lot of their free time online – what do you use the internet for?

 It seems that teens at the latter end of the last century spent a lot of their free time outside, doing sports or playing with friends.
-Socialization now takes place inside in front of a computer screen or on the phone with over 90% of teens using social media apps such as Snapchat, Facebook and Instagram.
+Socialization now takes place inside, in front of a computer screen, or on the phone, with over 90% of teens using social media apps such as Snapchat, Facebook and Instagram.
 Time spent in pursuit of ‘likes’ and ‘favourites’ is time spent in self-reflection and comparison with photoshopped perfection.
 It is no wonder that they find themselves falling short.
 There is a marked association between social media use and depressive symptoms.

 It is worth mentioning at this point that social media can also be a force for good.
 Artificial intelligence can scour the big data of social media posts and identify words that are linked with suicidal ideation or intention.
-Once the algorithm has spotted the red flags you will be targeted, not with adverts for things you don’t really need, but for suicide prevention an mental health hotlines.
+Once the algorithm has spotted the red flags, you will be targeted, not with adverts for things you don’t really need, but for suicide prevention and mental health hotlines.
 This does raise huge questions about data privacy and fair use in this world of Big Brother.

 is for those things our parents warn us about – DRUGS.